-Context of public policy-making
+2.1 Context of public policy-making

-- 2.2 Public policy-making is a political and complex process, influenced by many actors and factors and different kinds of information and priorities.
+Public policy-making is a political and complex process, influenced by many actors and factors and different kinds of information and priorities.
 Research evidence has to compete with many other factors and information to influence policy decisions.
-These other factors include politics, ideology, values, power dynamics, available resources, interests, habits and traditions.
-Figure 1 below attempts to demonstrate the complexity of the policy-making process.
-Scholars have identified three main factors that influence policy-making including: - Policy actors and their networks, comprising government officials, political leaders, religious leaders, funding agencies, programme implementers, civil society and interest groups. - Local and international contexts within which policy decisions are made, including the political context, socio-economic context, and cultural context. - Evidence or knowledge available on the policy issue, and the prevailing framing of the issue in development discourses locally and internationally.
+These other factors include politics, ideology, values, power dynamics, available resources, interests, habits and traditions (also see Chapter 7).
+Scholars have identified three main factors that influence decision-making including:

+- Policy actors and their networks, including government officials, political leaders, religious leaders, funding agencies, programme implementers, civil society and interest groups. - Local and international contexts within which policy decisions are made, including the political context, socio-economic context, and cultural context. - Evidence or knowledge available on the policy issue, and the prevailing framing of the issue in development discourses locally and internationally.

 Figure 1.
-Complexity of the policy-making process; adapted from ODI: Policy Processes are Complex, (n.d)
+Complexity of the policy-making process Source: Adapted from Overseas Development Institute (ODI), undated.